 Food is a notoriously difficult thing to measure because it comes in so many shapes, sizes, textures, and levels of transparency.
 Here are a few of X-Rite’s solutions for evaluating both solid and liquid food items at all stages of the process.

+Our instruments are also used in food analysis.
 To sell orange juice in the U.S., you must use X-Rite equipment and software to specify and classify it based on color.
 Here a Ci7800 benchtop spectrophotometer is fitted with an orange juice holder to determine quality and classification.

 This non-contact VS450 is measuring the color of twisted candy pieces.
 It’s also very effective for measuring powders, like spices.